nvattipalli/DFT_And_Frequency_Filtering/report.md

 iii) binarizing the image
 Based on the optimal threshold value, I have set the pixel values of all the pixels greater than the threshold value to zero and rest of the pixel values to 255

+b) Blob coloring
+I have used the blob coloring algorithm mentioned in your slides and found out the regions by scanning the image left to right and top to bottom.
+Since the first row and the first column do not have the adjacent pixels, I have written a special case to handle them.
+I have created a dictionary to store the list of regions and returned those values to compute the statistics.

+c) I have computed the statistics which includes the region number, area and centroid of each region whose area is greater than 15.
+I have returned an image which prints all the required statistics.